What's included, what's next door, what's nearby.

 Four trailheads, ten minutes out.

 Trailheads within a ten-minute drive: Mt Baldy, Cobble Hill, Hillbilly Trail, Christie Falls.
-Brianna walks them most weekends; she'll text you the trail report on Friday morning if you ask.
+Our team walks them most weekends; we'll text you the trail report on Friday morning if you ask.
 Mt Baldy in spring before the heat; Christie Falls in October when the maples go.

 What you'll find when you walk through the door.